Briefing · 02/05/2026

 This is where the connection to workflow design matters.

-Once AI can turn source material into a finished artifact, the hard question becomes: who controls the transformation?
+Once AI can turn source material into a finished artifact, the hard question becomes: who controls the conversion?

 What gets selected?
 What gets simplified?
 What gets omitted?
 What voice does the artifact use?
 What confidence does it project?
 When should it cite, hedge, or refuse to perform certainty?

-That is not a media question.
-It is governance.
-In a learning tool, product designers can own most of that transformation.
-In a business workflow, the owner probably has to be a domain expert, compliance/risk where relevant, and the person accountable for the downstream decision — not just whoever can generate the smoothest artifact.
+That is a governance question.
+In a learning tool, product designers can own most of that conversion.
+In a business workflow, the owner probably has to be a domain expert, compliance/risk where relevant, and the person accountable for the downstream decision.

 What NotebookLM gets right